reuters-graphics/bluprint_django-app/README.md

 ## Quickstart

-This rig is best used with [bluprint](https://github.com/reuters-graphics/bluprint), our in-house templating tool.
+This repo is best used with [bluprint](https://github.com/reuters-graphics/bluprint), our in-house scaffolding tool.

 If you haven't already, add this bluprint to your CLI.